 - Chairman, Fresno County Bar Association, Criminal Law Section

-Mark Broughton enjoys close relationships with his clients.
-He sees every individual’s situation with compassion and empathy and believes that every person has the right to a fair trial and is innocent until proven guilty.
+Mark Broughton enjoys close attorney-client relationships with his clients.
+He sees every individual’s situation with compassion and empathy, and he believes that every person has the right to a fair trial and is innocent until proven guilty.

 Above all, he enjoys helping reunite his clients and their families during and after dealing with perhaps the most difficult time in their lives, going through the challenging criminal process with them.